Presented at 4:00pm in Virtual D on Wednesday, November 18, 2020.#32496

 Accessible Educational Materials, Assistive Technology, Institutional/Campus Change, Research, Uncategorized

-Mark Greenfield has worked at the University at Buffalo (UB) for over 30 years in a variety of technology related roles.
+Mark Greenfield has worked at the University at Buffalo (UB) for 35 years in a variety of technology related roles.
 He currently serves as the Web Accessibility Officer providing central oversight, technical expertise and guidance, leadership and vision to support campus accessibility efforts.
 Mark has also served as a visiting instructor in UB’s former School of Informatics, teaching a graduate level course on web accessibility.
 His research interests include accessibility, inclusive design, emerging technologies, social media, the Millennial Generation and their use of technology, and the impact of globalization and technology on the academy.

-Mark Greenfield is also an experienced consultant and an award winning speaker who is known for his thoughtful vision of the future of the web and technology on college campuses.
+Mark is also an experienced consultant and an award winning speaker who is known for his thoughtful vision of the future of the web and technology on college campuses.
 He is very active in the higher education web community serving on numerous boards and committees.